bhagiradhijayaram/Frontend-Development-from-scratch/README.md

 - Responsive web design is an approach to making web pages give the best user experience on all devices.
 - A responsive website will automatically adjust for different screen sizes and viewports.

+### 5. What are the advantages and disadvantages of CSS?

+✅ Advantages of CSS:
+Separation of content and style
+- HTML handles structure, CSS handles styling, making both easier to maintain.

+Reusability
+- One CSS file can style multiple HTML pages, reducing repetition.

+Faster Page Loading
+- External stylesheets are cached by the browser, improving performance.

+Easier Maintenance
+- Changes to a single CSS file affect all linked HTML pages instantly.

+Consistent Design
+- Ensures uniform look and feel across the entire website.

+Responsive Design
+- Enables websites to adapt across devices using media queries.

+❌ Disadvantages of CSS:
+Browser Compatibility Issues
+- Some styles may behave differently in different browsers.

+Complexity in Large Projects
+- Without proper structure (like BEM, SCSS, or CSS Modules), CSS can become messy.

+No Logic or Conditionals
+- CSS lacks built-in logic, making dynamic styling limited without JS or preprocessors.

+Global Scope (in plain CSS)
+- Styles can unintentionally affect other elements unless scoped carefully.